 8. Freelance Writing

-Anyone who can speak more than one language and enjoys writing could be even more marketable as a freelance writer as well.
+Anyone who is bilingual and enjoys writing could be even more marketable as a freelance writer as well.

 How can I become a freelance writer?